garrettgman/garrettgman.github.io/foundations.md

 * An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.

-You can think of an observation as a snap shot of the world.
+You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.

-Both of these definitions rely on the idea of measurement, so let's be specific about what a measurement is.
-To define measurement, I'll use the word "observation" in its general, everyday sense.
+Both of these definitions rely on the idea of measurement, so let's define that word too.
+To define measurement, I'll use the word "observation" in its general, everyday sense (as in "to observe").
 A _measurement_ is an observation that is

 1. made with a reproducible method
 2. recorded in a precise way